Have you experienced a Vestibular Migraine in Kelowna?

 Visual Symptoms Such As...

-How is a Vestibular Migraine Diagnosed?
+How is Vestibular Migraine Diagnosed?

 Because many people who have vestibular migraines do not have vestibular symptoms and headaches occurring at the same time, the diagnosis is often difficult and sometimes overlooked.
 It is also common for vestibular migraine, Méniére’s disease and BPPV to coexist, which can make diagnosis more challenging.